 Instructions

-- Heat olive oil on saute function in inner pot of Instant Pot.
+- Heat the 1 tablespoon olive oil in the inner pot of the Instant Pot on sauté.

-- Add thinly sliced chicken sausage, cooking until lightly browned, approximately 5 minutes.
+- Add the thinly sliced 1-1.5 pound(s) chorizo chicken sausage, cooking until lightly browned, approximately 5 minutes.

-- Transfer chicken sausage to a plate, leaving seasoned oil in the inner pot.
+- Using a slotted spoon, transfer the chicken sausage to a plate, leaving the seasoned oil in the inner pot.

 - Set to manual high pressure for 8 minutes.

-- Use quick release.
-Stir in roasted red pepper, frozen peas and chicken sausage.
-Replace lid and continue on “keep warm” function for 4-5 minutes.
+- Use the quick release function.
+Fluff in the drained and chopped 1/2 cup roasted red peppers, 1 cup frozen peas and prepared chicken sausage.
+Replace the lid and continue on "keep warm" function for 4-5 minutes.

-- Stir again before serving with fresh lemon juice and parsley.
+- Fluff the rice with a fork again before serving with fresh lemon wedges and parsley.

 Video